 Small tutorial with screenshots which shows how to open port on AWS EC2 Linux server.
 This will help you to manage port specific services on EC2 server.

 AWS i.e. Amazon Web Services is no new term for IT world.
-Its a cloud services platform offered by Amazon.
-Under its Free tier account it offers you limited services free of cost for one year.
-This is one of best place to try out new technologies without spending much on financial front.
+It’s a cloud services platform offered by Amazon.
+Under its Free tier account, it offers you limited services free of cost for one year.
+This is one of the best places to try out new technologies without spending much on the financial front.

 By default, all Linux servers build under EC2 has post 22 i.e. SSH service port (inbound from all IP) is open only.
 So, if you are hosting any port specific service then relative port needs to be open on AWS firewall for your server.

 Also, it has port 1 to 65535 are open too (outbound for all traffic).
 If you want to change this you can use same below process for editing outbound rules too.

 Setting up firewall rule on AWS for your server is an easy job.
 You will be able to open ports in seconds for your server.
 I will walk you through the procedure with screenshots to open port for EC2 server.